matthewolckers/lis-tax-transfer/docs/index.md

 Our data on redistribution includes tax, transfer and inequality measures for 22 countries over the 1999-2016 period.
-We used household surveys harmonized by the Luxembourg Income Study (LIS) and <mark style="background-color: #FFFF98">imputed missing tax data (employer social security contributions, from OECD’s Taxing Wages series).
-With this dataset, you can easily compute reduction in inequality due to taxes, and due to transfers, over a wide range of countries in a comparative manner.
-Moreover, the contribution of the four key levers of tax and transfer systems can be decomposed: the average tax rate, tax progressivity, the average transfer rate, and transfer targeting.

-The data includes:
+We used household surveys harmonized by the Luxembourg Income Study (LIS) and <mark style="background-color: #FFFF98">imputed missing tax data</mark>.
+This data can be used to compare the reduction in inequality due to taxes and transfers across countries and time.
+The also data includes:

-            * Gini indices of inequality, both before and after taxes and/or transfers;

-            * Average tax and transfer rates;

-            * Progressivity of taxes and transfers.

-We calculated tax, transfer and inequality measures for 22 countries using the Luxembourg Income Study (LIS) database.
-Most importantly, <mark style="background-color: #FFFF98">we imputed employer social security contributions</mark> to provide a more accurate measure of taxes.
-The data includes:
 {: .fs-5 .fw-300 }
-- Gini indexes of inequality, both before and after taxes and transfers;
+- Gini indices of inequality, both before and after taxes and transfers,
-- average tax and transfer rates;
+- average tax and transfer rates,
-- and measures of the progressivity of taxes and transfers.
+- measures of the progressivity of taxes and transfers.
-{: .fs-5 .fw-300 }

 [Download .dta](public_data/redistribution_data.dta){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Download .csv](public_data/redistribution_data.csv){: .btn .fs-5 .mb-4 .mb-md-0 }